DFE/HIPOS/hidav-testing/integration/doc/source/index.rst

 Main page: :ref:`integration-test-framework`

-In order to run the tests this suite provides a basic framework to completelyremote-control a device.
+In order to run the tests this suite provides a basic framework to completely remote-control a device.
 This framework is applied by all the integration tests to actually perform the tests.